kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/how-to-read-better.md

 </aside>

-While SQ3R is a useful framework, as mentioned in the video, you don't need to follow is perfectly in order to get the main benefits of the approach.
+Although SQ3R is a useful framework, you don't need to follow it perfectly in order to get the main benefits of the approach.
 The general point of the framework is for you to **read actively**!

----

-## How to Read Better

 > 📖 Read the following article to learn about more ways to [improve your reading comprehension](https://learningcenter.unc.edu/tips-and-tools/reading-comprehension-tips/)